MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-data-collected.md

 ## Guide Session Step Visit table

 Each row in the Guide Session Step Visit table corresponds to an operator’s visit to a step in HoloLens Operate mode.
 Information is recorded for each step visit such as start and end time and step operating time.
 If an operator visited a step multiple times, perhaps by navigating backward and forward in the guide, each visit would result in a separate row in this table.
-For more information, [see the Guides table (entity) reference](developer-entity-reference.md).
+For more information, [see the Microsoft Dataverse table (entity) reference](developer-entity-reference.md).

 ## MR App Session table